Lykos153/git-annex-remote-gdrive/README.md

 ## Using an existing remote (note on repository layout)

 git-annex-remote-gdrive supports all repository layouts currently supported by git-annex-remote-rclone.
 You can specify the layout with the option `gdrive_layout` on `initremote` or `enableremote`.
 That being said, there is no reason to use a layout other than `nodir` on a new remote.
-Google Drive
+Google Drive requires us to traverse the whole path on each file operation, which results in a noticeable performance loss (especially during upload).
+On the other hand, it's perfectly fine to have thousands of files in one Google Drive folder as it doesn't event use a folder structure internally.
+So the best option for special remotes on GD is the `nodir` layout.

+If you're switching from rclone to gdrive for your special repo and you want to keep your layout, that's fine.
+Gdrive is still significantly faster than rclone on Google Drive.
+But you might want to consider migrating the layout to `nodir` to get the best performance.

 The following layouts are currently supported:
  * `nodir` - No directory hierarchy is used.